How to choose tonic water for gin & tonic?

-Choosing the right tonic for your favourite gin
+Choosing the right tonic for your favorite gin

-The palette of flavours contained in tonics continues to expand, with elderflower, camomile and rose being some of the latest additions.
-Karttunen’s gives advice to every gin and tonic enthusiast: "First, identify the style of your own favourite gin, and the dominant flavours in it."
+The palette of flavors contained in tonics continues to expand, with elderflower, chamomile and rose being some of the latest additions.
+Karttunen gives advice to every gin and tonic enthusiast: "First, identify the style of your own favorite gin, and the dominant flavors in it."

 Which is the more important part of the cocktail–the gin, or the tonic water?